 - Mind Screw: There's some meta-Mind Screwing as well.
 One reviewer noted that the prostitute outside Pink's Hot Dogs also sort of looks like Naomi Watts, and asked how many characters she actually played in the movie.
 Watts: "It depends."
 (The part was played by an actress named Rena Riffel.)

-- Miniature Senior Citizens, in the most literal and nightmarish sense.
+- Miniature Senior Citizens: In the most literal and nightmarish sense.

 - Never Say That Again: Diane demands this from Camilla during the couch scene.

-- Once More with Clarity: The phone call chain early on that ends in an unknown dark room lid by a red lamp shade.
+- Once More with Clarity: The phone call chain early on which ends in an unknown dark room lid by a red lamp shade.
 Later we learn that this is Diane's place as we see her answer the call.